June 10, 2013 Leave a comment

 I sat down with Tisha Schuller when she was in Washington, D.C., working on Colorado oil and gas issues.
 She presented a mission to ditch extreme rhetoric in her state’s drilling debate, and move the conversation to a more rational foundation.
 That sounded noble enough, but I checked in with Colorado sources to see how the conversation was really playing out on the ground.

-This review appeared in Active Life DC in July 2013.
+This story appeared in EnergyWire in June 2013.

 Click here to keep reading.